directdemocracy-vote/judge/httpdocs/test/simulation.md

-# Simulation of the adoption of DirectDemocraty on a population
+# Simulation of the adoption of DirectDemocraty in a population
 Given a geographic area, the algorithm will randomly generate new citizens according to density of the population in the area.
 When created, a citizen is attributed a number of endorsements that she will create during her life.
 Everyday, the citizen has a small chance to endorse another citizen.